torres2235/odin-Admin-Dashboard-Assignment/README.md

 # odin-Admin-Dashboard-Assignment
-This is my attempt at The Odin Admin Dashboard assignment
+This is my Admin Dashboard Project.

+Based on the curriculum from the Odin Project. https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-admin-dashboard